 What this means in practice is that instead of just looking at the costs of a particular training proposal, you need to consider the value that you will receive from the investment.
 With this aim, be sure to discuss proposals further with potential providers in order to clarify details and get a better sense of the facts and figures involved: you don’t need vague statements such as “our training should improve staff productivity”, you need hard facts like “on average our training improves staff productivity by 6% year on year”.
 Once you have tangible information such as this, you will be able to look at your own financial accounts and projections and work out the annual cost savings and revenue increases that you can look forward to receiving.

-Don’t forget to factor in additional costs such as your staff’s time attending training sessions, travel expenses, accommodation etc. Once you have an idea of all the costs involved in a particular proposal, and a clear understanding of what returns you can expert, and over how long
+Don’t forget to factor in additional costs such as your staff’s time attending training sessions, travel expenses, accommodation etc. Once you have an idea of all the costs involved in a proposal, you’ll have a clear understanding of what returns you can expert, and over how long

 With all of this data your choices should narrow down quickly, leaving you with a reasonably clear indication of which proposal is most suitable.